jonathandroth/MedBounds/README.md

 ### Graphical Evidence

-We first provide graphical evidence using a partial density plot.
-Since such (partial) density plots are often helpful to understand where the violations of the *sharp null* is coming from, the package includes a function `partial_density_plot()` that can be used to produce such plots.
+We first provide graphical evidence using a partial density plot using the function `partial_density_plot()`.
+When $M$ is binary, such (partial) density plots are often helpful to understand where the violations of the *sharp null* is coming from.
 The following snippet reproduces Figure 3 of the main paper.

 ``` r
 nt_plot <-